geoffbullen/landing-page-theme/welcome-to-capture.markdown

 Thanks for signing up...
 --------------------

-You are our new favourite user
+Hi there, you are our new favourite user